michaeleisel/zld/README.md

 <img src="img/usage.png" width="75%">

-If running from the command line, just run `zld ...` instead of `ld ...`

 ### Caching

 By default, `zld` stores some metadata in `/tmp/zld-...` to speed things up.
 This is the first step towards making `zld` a truly incremental linker.
 Currently, the only things that are stored are object file and library names.